aothman/hiscore/README.md

 ## Credits
 The reference set approach to scoring was developed while I was Scientist-in-Residence at the [US Green Building Council (USGBC)](http://www.usgbc.org/), where it forms the core of the new LEED Performance Score.

 Development of the theoretical approach of **HiScore** is credited to collaboration with [Ken Judd](http://www.hoover.org/fellows/kenneth-l-judd).
-The algorithm itself is a practical extension of the quasi-Kriging technique proposed by Gleb Beliakov in a [2005 paper](http://link.springer.com/article/10.1007/s10543-005-0028-x).
+The algorithm itself is an extension of the quasi-Kriging technique proposed by Gleb Beliakov in a [2005 paper](http://link.springer.com/article/10.1007/s10543-005-0028-x).

 ## Contact and Support
 If you're using or interested in using **HiScore** to develop scores for a specific domain I'd love to hear from you.
 Please contact me directly at <aothman@cs.cmu.edu>.